Sone Tablets is a brand of medicine containing the active ingredient prednisone.

 Prednisone belongs to a group of medicines called corticosteroids.

-Corticosteroids are used to help reduce inflammation in the body or to suppress the immune system in the body, when a disease may be due to an auto-immune reaction (where your body fights against itself).
+Corticosteroids are used to help reduce inflammation in your body or suppress your immune system, when a disease may be due to an auto-immune reaction (where your body fights against itself).

 What SONE is used for